 The BLS Library

-The library is usually open on Tuesdays and Wednesday, and at other times by appointment.
-If you intend to visit it is best to email the honorary Botanic Garden librarian Margot Greer on email@example.com or the BLS librarian Ray Woods on firstname.lastname@example.org at least a week before.
+The library is usually open on Tuesdays and Wednesdays, and at other times by appointment, but if you intend to visit it is best to contact either the volunteer library team at firstname.lastname@example.org or the BLS librarian Theresa Greenaway at least a week beforehand.

 Most, but not all, the books and periodicals can be borrowed by members in return for an undertaking to return the item plus reimbursing the National Botanic Garden of Wales for the postal costs.
 The Lichens of Great Britain and Ireland will not normally be lent out as the postal costs would be close to the purchase price of the book, instead you are encouraged to purchase your own copy or arrange to borrow one locally.